cirlabs/vm/README.md

 vm
 --
 A Linux-powered data journalism virtual machine image for VirtualBox.
 Meant for beginners and/or people interested in learning the data journalism stack.
-Direct link to the image: [Data Journalism VM .ova](https://s3.amazonaws.com/techraking/nicar-pre-k-2016.ova) (3GB; MD5: a69ce70bddee4117b80373c5909f32f0).
+Direct link to the image: [NICAR17.ova](https://s3.amazonaws.com/techraking/NICAR17/NICAR17.ova) (3GB; MD5: 30b8e6836a05affd0c2c3c72e883e908).
 Want to see what we've installed?
 Checkout the [manifest](manifest.md).

 ## Quickstart
 With VirtualBox installed, kick open Terminal, paste the below command and press enter: